Skyvell/bmw-planning/README.md

 - **Duration:** 1-2 weeks
 - **Activities:**
   - Define and document the project scope.
-  - Does BMW have requirement for certain tools (e.g. programming language, CICD)?
+  - Does BMW have requirement for certain tools (e.g. programming language, CI/CD)?
   - Understand the data formats, security requirements, and compliance needs.
   - Understand the scalability/throughput needs of the product.
   - Indentify AWS components and external integrations (e.g. Core View).